St Michael's Centre, North Rd, Stoke Gifford, Bristol BS34 8PD

 9.15am Doors open: registration / refreshments / peruse stands

-10.00am Main session – introduction; worship; Martin Charlesworth speaking, followed by opportunity for prayer
+10.00am Main session – introduction; welcome; Martin Charlesworth speaking, followed by opportunity for prayer

 1.15pm Lunch (drinks provided) & time to peruse stands and network